Why can’t Northern Lights hold its tryout on a different date?

 I am an 18’s player this year.
 How do tryouts work for me?

-The region made a change in how 18’s are handled this year.
-18’s are allowed to sign their 2020 commitment letter as early as August 1, 2019.
+18’s are allowed to sign their 2021 commitment letter as early as August 1, 2020.
 Because of this, the number of 18’s teams we offer will be fixed pretty early.
 We also expect those teams to fill early as well.
 If you are 18 and want to play for Northern Lights, please send an e-mail to firstname.lastname@example.org to inquire.
-18’s players are still expected to attend the November 10, 2019 tryout date mainly for paperwork and sizing of gear.
+18’s players are still expected to attend the November 15, 2020 tryout date mainly for paperwork and sizing of gear.

-Northern Lights will be selecting it’s athletes on October 6th and November 10th.
+Northern Lights will be selecting its athletes on October 25th and November 1st.
 All players selected will be required to sign the USAV Binding Commitment Letter so we will know the status of each of our teams by the end of tryouts.
 At that time we may or may not have space available on a team.
 If space is available in the club we will be happy to schedule you for a tryout.